Become a Resident Assistant

 How to Apply

-To apply for the position as a New Resident Assistant for the 2021-22 year, please follow the link provided below and fill in all required fields needed for this application.
-Applications open at 12:00 am on February 1st, 2021 and close on February 21st, 2021 at 11:45 pm.
+To apply for the position as a New Resident Assistant for the 2023-24 year, please fill and complete the form provided below and fill in all required fields needed for this application.
+Applications open at 12:00 am on December 1st, 2022, and close on January 13th, 2023, at 4:30 pm.

 RA Candidates must meet the following minimum qualifications (by starting date):

-- Full-time student status, to be maintained throughout the period of employment.
+- Full-time, registered, degree-seeking student status, to be maintained throughout the period of employment.

-- One semester, which may include the current semester at the time of application, of experience living in residence at Acadia University: or other relevant experience.
+- One semester, which may include the current semester at the time of application, of experience as a student at Acadia University: or other relevant experience.
+Experience living in residence is considered an asset, but is not required.

-- Standard first aid certification by the start of August 2021 training.
-A copy of the Certification will be required at that time.
+- Standard first aid certification by the start of August training.
+A copy of the certification will be required at that time.

 Training and Requirements